AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Corpora

 \section{Corpora}

-This section briefly describes seven case summarization datasets being augmented with extractive summaries and presents their statistics.
+This section briefly describes seven English case summarization datasets that are augmented with extractive silver summaries.
 Drawn from the judgment-summary corpora from four jurisdictions — India, U.S., U.K., and Australia, these datasets offer diverse legal documents across different legal systems.
-Below is a brief description of each dataset. \begin{enumerate} \item IN-Jud-Cit is a small dataset comprising judgments from Indian courts related to IPR.
+Below is a brief description of each dataset. \begin{enumerate}[label=\roman*)] \item IN-Jud-Cit is a small dataset comprising judgments from Indian courts related to IPR.
 The dataset was originally curated for citation-based summarization \citep{purnima-etal-2023-citation}. \item ILC dataset consists of a collection of judgments and their corresponding abstractive summaries.
 These summaries are curated from various sources such as Briefcased, Primelegal, Indian Kanoon, Lawtimes Journal, and respective High Court websites \citep{ILC}. \item IN-Abs dataset consists of case documents from the Supreme Court of India and their corresponding abstractive summaries from the Legal Information Institute of India \citep{22-ExtandAbsMethods}. \item CivilSum, the largest legal corpus available in India consists of judgments from Supreme Court of India.
 A distinctive characteristic of this dataset is that the gold standard abstractive summaries are formatted as phrases, rich in legal terms and entities rather than complete sentences.
 The summaries include references to the original judgment paragraphs containing the phrases \citep{2024-civilsum}. \item UK-Abs dataset features comparatively lengthier judgments, and their corresponding official press summaries from the UK Supreme Court.
 The summaries are abstractive and structured into three segments: `Background to the Appeal', `Judgement', and `Reasons for Judgement' \citep{22-ExtandAbsMethods}. \item Australian dataset is one of the earliest dataset available from the Federal Court of Australia to summarize legal documents.
 It is characterized by notably shorter judgments and summaries which are formatted as phrases \citep{Australian-dataset}. \item BillSum dataset is a comprehensive collection of US Congressional and California state bills, accompanied by human-written summaries as phrases.
-The documents are well structured and are organized into sections with titles, composed of phrases or sentences \citep{billsum-2019}. \end{enumerate} \begin{SCtable}[0.5][h] \end{SCtable} Table \ref{tab:stats-datasets} summarizes the key statistics of the judgments and their corresponding abstractive summary for each dataset, which forms the basis for our subsequent analysis.
-With wide-ranging document lengths and compression ratios, the diversity among documents in the datasets strengthens the comprehensive comparative analysis and evaluation of transformed extractive summaries.
+The documents are well structured and are organized into sections with titles, composed of phrases or sentences \citep{billsum-2019}. \end{enumerate}